 Children love this rhythmic, rhyming book.
-The lowercase alphabet gallivants through the pages with lines like these, "A told b, and b told c, 'I'll meet you at the top of the coconut tree..."
+The lowercase alphabet gallivants through the pages to the words, “A told b, and b told c, ‘I’ll meet you at the top of the coconut tree…”

 Lois Ehlert’s colorful, cut out illustrations begin with the coconut tree standing straight and then slowly bending down farther and farther with the weight of the letters.
 Eventually the coconuts and the letters fall off.

-- Reread the story, then show the children different books illustrated by Lois Ehlert, such as Fish Eyes, Eating the Alphabet, Color Zoo or the three below
+- Reread the story, then show the children different books illustrated by Lois Ehlert, such as Fish Eyes, Eating the Alphabet, Color Zoo or the ones below

 - Help the children be aware of the artist’s style (paper glued on collage style, bright colors, chunky cutout shapes, overlapping shapes)